pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

   - Golang

-    The Go programming language is heavily used in the industry, as well as in the TiDB ecosystem.
+    The Go programming language is heavily used in the industry as well as in the TiDB ecosystem.
 If you haven't learned about it, the following are good places to start:

-    - [A Tour Of Golang](https://tour.golang.org/) - a great official tutorial for the newbie to learn the basic language features.
+    - [A Tour Of Golang](https://tour.golang.org/) - a great official tutorial for newbies to learn the basics of the language.

     - [The Go Programming Language](http://www.gopl.io/) - a detailed reference book for Go.

-    - [Talent Plan MapReduce](https://github.com/pingcap/talent-plan/tree/master/tidb/mapreduce) - a great tool for learners to evaluate their learning outcomes.
+    - [Talent Plan MapReduce](https://github.com/pingcap/talent-plan/tree/master/tidb/mapreduce) - a great tool for Go learners to evaluate their learning outcomes.

   - Rust